raph-amiard/LASY-epita/src/TP/1_introduction_to_ada_TP.md

 `Invert` shall return the inverted string, with the same bounds as `S`.

-You can put this function inside a main procedure that will serve as a test procedure:
+Put this function inside a main procedure that will serve as a test procedure:

 ```ada
 --  test_invert.adb